Anc3vt/d2d2-framework/README.md

     256x256
     and so on

-Use these sizes to create texture atlases.
-For example, if you want to create a texture atlas with dimensions of 256x256 pixels, you can place 16 textures of size 64x64 pixels on it, or 64 textures of size 32x32 pixels, and so on.
+Use these sizes to create textureClip atlases.
+For example, if you want to create a textureClip atlas with dimensions of 256x256 pixels, you can place 16 textureClips of size 64x64 pixels on it, or 64 textureClips of size 32x32 pixels, and so on.

 This approach ensures efficient use of video memory and reduces GPU load.

-The procedure for unloading texture atlases is the reverse of loading: `D2D2.textureManager().unloadTextureAtlas(textureAtlas)`.
+The procedure for unloading textureClip atlases is the reverse of loading: `D2D2.textureManager().unloadTextureAtlas(textureAtlas)`.

 ## BitmapText